-And this light on the instrument panel will come on briefly when you start your vehicle.
+If your vehicle has anti-lock brakes, this warning light on the instrument panel will come on briefly when you start your vehicle.

-When you start your vehicle, or when you begin to drive away, you may hear a momentary motor or clicking noise.
-And you may even notice that your brake pedal moves a little while this is going on.
-This is the ABS system testing itself.
+When you start your engine, or when you begin to drive away, your anti-lock brake system will check itself.
+You may hear a momentary motor or clicking noise while this test is going on, and you may even notice that your brake pedal moves a little.
+This is normal.

 If there's a problem with the anti-lock brake system, the anti-lock brake system warning light will stay on or flash.
 See "Anti-Lock Brake System Warning Light" in the Index.